Cajun Chicken Pasta with bell peppers, onions, and tomatoes in a creamy Cajun sauce is a lightened up version of a famous restaurant dish.

 We are pretty obsessed with Cajun spices in our house and this Cajun Chicken Pasta is at the top of the list.
 With the creamy sauce and Cajun flavors, it pretty hard to beat.

 This dish was inspired by the many restaurant versions of this dish, except...it's not over 1500 calories a bowl.
-If you want to be scared for a minute, do a quick Google search.
-Some of these restaurant versions over 1500 calories and 75 grams of fat.
+Some of these restaurant versions have over 1500 calories and 75 grams of fat.
 Luckily it's not that hard to make a delicious and healthier version at home with under 400 calories.

 Recipe Ideas for Cajun Chicken Pasta